Parent page: Managed Projects

 You can make a clone from any specific revision of the active project – directly from the corresponding Project Committed event tile for that revision.

 - Download Snapshot – use this command to download the project source for that specific revision of the project, in a Zip archive.
-The name of the Zip file and the PCB project file will include the date and time (in UTC time) at which that revision of the project was committed and pushed to the Workspace.
+The name of the Zip file and the PCB project file will include the date and time (in UTC time) at which that revision of the project was committed and pushed to the server.

 Related page: Working with the Project Releaser